edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

   For this tutorial, we are going to use an OTU-picking approach that uses a reference to identify as many OTUs as possible, but also includes any "new" sequences that do not hit the database.
 It is called "open reference" OTU picking, and you can read more about it in this [paper](https://peerj.com/articles/545/) by Rideout et al.

 We use the QIIME workflow command: `pick_open_reference_otus.py` for this step.
 Documentation is [here](http://qiime.org/scripts/pick_open_reference_otus.html).
-The default QIIME 1.9.1 method for OTU picking is uclust, but we will use the [usearch61](http://www.drive5.com/usearch/) algorithm because it incorporates a chimera-check.
+The default QIIME 1.9.1 method for OTU picking is uclust, but we will use the [usearch61](http://www.drive5.com/usearch/) algorithm because it incorporates a [chimera-check and other quality filtering](http://qiime.org/tutorials/usearch_quality_filter.html).
 However, we encourage you to explore different OTU clustering algorithms to understand how they perform.
 They are not created equal.

 ###Installing usearch61
 While in the home directory, get the usearch and usearch61 files: